 May 15th is International Kangaroo Cuddle Awareness day so there’s no better time to share some information on this great practise.

-Here’s a very special example of Kangaroo Cuddles in action.
+Here’s a couple of very special examples of Kangaroo Cuddles in action:

-When one of her twins was born dead, she asked to hold him.
-2 hours later… Unbelievable!
-Watch this beautiful video here.
+- When one of her twins was born and pronounced dead, she asked to hold him.
+2 hours later he was alive!
+Read about this great story here

 Kangaroo Cuddling was pioneered in Columbia in the 1970s by a pediatrician who was looking for a way to keep premature babies warm in an area that was too poor to have incubators.